yamireham-oo/Marketing-Campaign-Analysis/README.md

 - Facebook, Instagram, and TikTok trail behind both in revenue and ROAS

--By country: Saudi Arabia is the only High-performing market, Bahrain is Low, and the rest fall in the Medium range
+- By country: Saudi Arabia is the only High-performing market, Bahrain is Low, and the rest fall in the Medium range